aidulcandra/wachan/README.md

 ### Added
 - 3rd argument in the response function, `group`
 - 5th and 6th argument in the command's response function, `group` and `bot`
+- A new option field for a command: `options.hidden`

 ## [1.9.0] - 2025-10-19
 ### Added